 This has been one of the most emotionally intense seasons of my life.

 In July, my mother suffered a major stroke.
-We spent a full month by her …
+We spent a full month by her side in the ICU.
+The stroke took more than her speech or …

 Right after our lightning talk on retention and knowledge transfer, I joined Daniel Wildt for a second session.
 This time, we were tuning into something less visible but incredibly important — focus, …